 Revenue grew 34.6%, still solid.
 Free cash flow declined 77% despite revenue growth, conversion is weakening.

-At 21611x earnings, the current multiple leaves limited room for execution misses or growth deceleration.
 Free cash flow declined 77% versus the prior year, cash generation momentum has weakened.

 Based on TTM earnings · Diluted shares